lpelos/slolder/README.md

 Animation function that takes place in each transition.
 Accespts a string and a function.
 Default: "fadeDown"

 #### string
-By now, the only two string accepted are: "fadeDown" or "slideUp"
+For now, the only two string accepted are: "fadeDown" or "slideUp"

 ```javascript
 $(".foo").slolder({